cryptocrowd-city/xcrc-wallet/doc/readme.md

 Building
 ---------------------
-The following are developer notes on how to build bwk on your native platform.
+The following are developer notes on how to build xcrc on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Unix Build Notes](building/Linux-Build-Guide.md)
 - [MacOS Build Notes](building/MacOS-Build-Guide.md)